frdmn/blog.frd.mn/src/posts/2014-02-06_chrooted-sftp-environment.md

 slug: chrooted-sftp-environment
 ---

 Today I had to strugge with a weird chroot / SFTP problem.
-I am actually familiar with those environments because i've set them up several times before, so I couldn't really explain what the fuck was going on at first.
+I am actually familiar with those environments because I've set them up several times before, so I couldn't really explain what the fuck was going on at first.

 The issue was, that you were not able to create a folder inside the chroot, as long as you didnt create a file before (o_O).
 After you created a file, you could create directories as well.
 If you didn't done that, you were greeted with the following error message by the `sftp` binary: